et0and/portfolio-redux/content/projects.md

 ---

-[An Idea for a Performance](/projects/an-idea-for-a-performance) A tool for generating ideas
+[An Idea for a Performance](/projects/an-idea-for-a-performance) ⋅⋅⋅A tool for generating ideas